 - Contact the Help Desk at (804) 287-6400 (you will be asked to provide information to verify your identity) or visit the Help Desk in Jepson Hall G-19 (with your picture ID) to have your password reset.

-- In addition to the traditional method of resetting a forgotten network password by calling or visiting the IS HelpDesk, beginning October 30, 2013, you will be able to register a 10-digit phone number to which a PIN will be sent (via text) that can be used to reset your password.
+- In addition to the traditional method of resetting a forgotten network password by calling or visiting the IS HelpDesk, you are be able to register a 10-digit phone number to which a PIN will be sent (via text) that can be used to reset your password.
 Your phone must be capable of receiving a text message.

 |1.0||July 28, 2005||Chris Faigle|